dinhanhthi/dinhanhthi.com/posts/mooc/2020-09-14-deeplearning-ai-tensorflow-course-3.md

 - The relative ordering, the sequence of words, matters for the meaning of the sentence .
 - For NN to take into account for the __ordering of the words__: **RNN** (Recurrent Neural Networks), **LSTM** (Long short-term memory).
-- __Why not RNN but LSTM ?__ With RNN, the context is preserved from timstamp to timestamp BUT that may get lost in longer sentences => LSTM gets better because it has cell state.
+- __Why not RNN but LSTM ?__ With RNN, the context is preserved from timstamp to timestamp BUT that may get lost in longer sentences $\Rightarrow$ LSTM gets better because it has cell state.
-- __Example of using LSTM__: "_I grew up in Ireland, I went to school and at school, they made me learn how to speak..._" => "speak" is the context and we go back to the beginning to catch "Ireland", then the next word could be "leanr how to speak __Gaelic__"!
+- __Example of using LSTM__: "_I grew up in Ireland, I went to school and at school, they made me learn how to speak..._" $\Rightarrow$ "speak" is the context and we go back to the beginning to catch "Ireland", then the next word could be "leanr how to speak __Gaelic__"!

 ### RNN idea